New Directions in Scholarly Publishing Models:

 David Mellor, Director of Policy Initiatives, Center for Open Science

 Peer review continues to be an essential part of the formal publication process; however, scholarly research is in a constant state of development.
 In the last few years, there has been a wave of innovation in peer review research, platforms, discussions, tools, and services, coupled with the ongoing and parallel evolution of scholarly communication as it potentially adjusts to various “open science” initiatives.
-Join us for an interactive session as we explore badging as transparency indicators, the impact of peer reviewing preprints, and utilizing communities to separate process from the publication workflow.
+Check out this interactive session as we explore badging as transparency indicators, the impact of peer-reviewing preprints, and utilizing communities to separate process from the publication workflow.

 Scott Dineen, Senior Director, Publishing Production & Technology, The Optical Society of America